Divyanshchauhan12/CODSOFT1/README.md

 <h2>1.
 Landing Page</h2>
 Description:
-A simple landing page built using HTML, CSS, and JavaScript.
+A simple landing page built using HTML, CSS.
 The landing page introduces visitors to my profile and includes a call-to-action section.

 Files:
 index.html: The main HTML file for the landing page.